snabbco/snabb/README.md

 I have used the LuaJIT [reflect library](http://www.corsix.org/lua/reflect/api.html) [which you can download here](http://www.corsix.org/lua/reflect/reflect.lua) for checking struct offsets.

-Adding buildbot tests for a wider variety of architectures.
+Adding buildbot tests for a wider variety of architectures, as Travis is limited to Linux/Ubuntu.

 ## What is implemented?